‘This Is Us’ Spoilers: Chrissy Metz Spills New Details About Mysterious Mark And His Impact On Kate

 — Hannah Zeile (@hannahzeilexo) October 23, 2019

 It appears that Mark’s introduction to the show is not a one-off storyline.
-Rather, it will add more depth and color to the character of Kate, allowing fans to understand how his actions towards her influence all her relationships moving forward.
+Rather, it will add more depth and color to the character of Kate, allowing fans to understand how his actions towards her influence all her relationships moving forward, including that of her husband Toby.

-Series creator Dan Fogelman teased “restarts” for the main characters throughout this season to Entertainment Weekly and this appears evident as the show digs deeper into the backstories of the Big Three: Toby, Kate, and Randall, and how the experiences they had in their childhood have impacted their adult lives.

-After giving birth to a son, Jack at the close of Season 3, Kate and her husband Toby were shocked to find out their baby was blind as Season 4 progressed.
-As they work through their challenges as parents to a child with a disability, Kate’s determination to raise her child without limits proves to be tougher than she believed.
+As Toby and Kate work through their challenges as parents to a child with a disability, Kate’s determination to raise her child without limits proves to be tougher than she believed.

-Thus far, Kate and Toby have realized through trial and error that despite their determination, Jack’s disability could present challenges they could have never dreamed of.

 This, compounded by their lives taking decidedly different directions in matters of health and wellness continues to separate the couple.
 While Toby deals with his stress by going to the gym and working out, Kate is seen stress-eating, gaining more weight than ever.